top of page

 • Dogs will be toileted in designated areas and handlers must pick-up and dispose of waste.

-• Dogs and handlers must stay in designated areas to avoid contaminating testing space, interrupting a test, or from viewing any part of the testing.
+• Dogs and handlers must stay in designated areas to avoid contaminating search space, interrupting a search, or from viewing any part of the searching.

-• Competitors should expect to keep their dogs confined in a crate or vehicle when not testing and should plan to provide their own shade using canopies or shade cloths.
+• Handlers should expect to keep their dogs confined in a crate or vehicle when not searching.
+The logistics of an event typically do not allow for dogs to hang out on leash in between searches.
+Handlers should plan to provide their own shade using canopies or shade cloths.

 • Refer to location details (above) for information on unentered dogs.